Services we don’t cover

 https://www.nhs.uk/nhs-services/dentists/how-can-i-access-an-nhs-dentist-in-an-emergency-or-out-of-hours/

-We are unable to prescribe sedatives for any procedure or scan being undertaken including MRI scans and dental procedures.
+GPs will not issue prescriptions for sedating medications (such as diazepam) for any procedure or scan being undertaken including MRI scans and dental procedures.
 If you feel you need sedation, please speak to the team undertaking the procedure or scan, as they are responsible for providing this if needed.
 This is in keeping with Royal College of Radiologists guidance below.

 https://www.rcr.ac.uk/publication/sedation-analgesia-and-anaesthesia-radiology-department-second-edition